Apsara Reddy

-Apsara Reddy (born Ajay Reddy)is an Indian transwoman politician and journalist.
-She was earlier inducted as National Spokesperson of All India Anna Dravida Munnetra Kazhagam by Former Chief Minister J. Jayalalithaa in 2016.
-On 8 January 2018, Reddy became the first transgender person to hold office in the Congress She returned to the AIADMK and campaigned as its star campaigner in the 2021 State elections.
+Apsara Reddy (born Ajay Reddy) is an Indian trans woman politician and journalist.
+She was earlier inducted as National Spokesperson of All India Anna Dravida Munnetra Kazhagam (AIADMK) by former Chief Minister J. Jayalalithaa in 2016.
+On 8 January 2018, Reddy became the first transgender person to hold office in the Congress.
+She returned to the AIADMK and campaigned as its star campaigner in the 2021 State elections.

 Early life and education

 Reddy has a BA degree in Journalism from Monash University and an MA in Broadcasting with a special focus on Developmental Economics from the City University in London.
 She was the Overseas Students Service's President at Monash University.